 In your Google My Business profile provide: a unique description of your business; upload high-resolution photographs for your profile image; add your open/close times; business address; phone; business website; and contact information.

 There is work to be done in the backend of your website.
 You will need to add a Schema markup for local businesses to your website.

 The use of Schema markup will tell Google you’re a local business which will boost your local rankings.

-Remember, the social media are extremely powerful.
-Make sure you maintain your social media accounts, add new content and engage your customers.
-Work with your clients, encourage positive feedback and work with the negative one.
+Remember, social media is extremely powerful.
+Make sure you maintain your social media accounts by adding new content and engaging your customers.
+Work with your clients, encourage positive feedback and work with the negative ones.

-To let people know that your business has social media accounts, add social media links on your company’s profiles on your website and other social media.
-The information in social media should be consistent and not contradictory.
+To let people know your business has social media accounts, add social media links on your company’s website profile and other social media.
+The information in social media should be consistent and never contradictory.

 These profiles will make you visible to your clients and will tell Google more about your business, thus promoting your position on SERP (Search Engine Result Pages).

-As you build your website and run your social media accounts, start getting inbound links to them.
-Do it by participating in local online forums and business blogs, leave comments.
+As you build your website design and run your social media accounts, start getting inbound links to them.
+Do it by participating in local online forums and business blogs and by leaving comments.